joohyeok-seo/Predicting-Lotto-Numbers-with-AI/README.md

 - **Chi-square Statistic**: 40.19
 - **p-value**: 0.6357
 - **Interpretation**: The p-value indicates no statistically significant difference between the historical distribution and the new numbers.

+### Chi-square Test Interpretation
+The p-value of 0.6357 suggests that the observed frequencies of the 1149th lotto numbers do not significantly differ from the historical frequencies.
+This aligns with the assumption that lotto numbers are generated randomly.
+However, understanding this randomness can help identify whether certain patterns emerge over a large dataset, which could provide insights into the distribution of such events.

 ### 2. Poisson Probabilities
 The probability of each winning number appearing was calculated using the Poisson distribution, based on the mean frequency of historical data.